Timi12k/alx-low_level_programming/README.md

-C - Variables, if, else, while
+This is 0x03.
+C - Debugging